-Examples of this profound shift extended way beyond Quantum Mechanics and included the emergence of a globalised interconnected financial & economic system , an increasing awareness of human’s interdependency with nature, the dawn of the internet & the digital revolution, new forms of high dimensional computation — deep learning — and an increasing realisation of the potential destructive power of algorithmic technologies such as nuclear & computational biology when embedded into a non-ergodic complex Material World.
+Examples of this profound shift extended way beyond Quantum Mechanics.
+They included the emergence of a globalised interconnected financial & economic system, increasing awareness of human’s interdependency with nature, the dawn of the internet & the digital revolution, new forms of high dimensional computation — deep learning — and an increasing realisation of the potential destructive power of algorithmic technologies such as nuclear & computational biology when embedded into a non-ergodic complex Material World.

 Cracks were beginning to appear in our reductionist Temples of Reason.

 The twilight of a Modern Utopia and Technocratic Orthodoxy.